 #9 Visit Fort Vancouver Historical Site

-The site, which was first established in 1825 as a fur trading post by the British Hudson’s Bay Company, is now preserved as part of the US National Park Service.
+This site, which was first established in 1825 as a fur trading post by the British Hudson’s Bay Company, is now preserved as part of the US National Park Service.

-#10 Stroll Officer’s Row, Vancouver, Washington
+#10 Stroll Officer’s Row

 More than a dozen Victorian homes, which date to the mid-1800s, line the lush Evergreen Boulevard along the north side of Fort Vancouver.

-The Marshall House is the most beautiful house on the street.
+The Marshall House is the most beautiful home on the street.
 It was once occupied by General George C. Marshall, who would later serve as US Secretary of State and Defense (and also receive the Nobel Peace Prize).

 #11 Learn about Aviation at Pearson Field

-Highlights include being a stop on the first aerial Round the World flight in 1924 and the landing sight of the first trans-polar flight from Moscow in 1937.
+Highlights include being a stop on the first aerial round the world flight in 1924 and the landing sight of the first trans-polar flight from Moscow in 1937.

 Visitors can tour the Pearson Air Museum for a timeline history of events – as well as get an up-close look at historic aircraft.

-For the best view of airplanes taking off and landing, go outside the airport grounds to the east end of the runway.
+For the best view of airplanes taking off and landing, go outside the grounds to the east end of the runway.
 There is a path that is easily accessible.

 #12 Walk Across the Vancouver Land Bridge

-It marks the Native American Klickitat Trail, which was cut off from the Columbia River when Highway 14 was constructed.
+The 40-foot wide pedestrian span marks the Native American Klickitat Trail, which was cut off from the Columbia River when Highway 14 was constructed.

-The bridge features numerous lookout points, native plants, Spirit Baskets and a Welcome Gate at the south entrance, which was designed by a Native American artist.
+It features numerous lookout points, native plants, Spirit Baskets and a Welcome Gate at the south entrance, which was designed by a Native American artist.

 #13 Hike On the Burnt Bridge Creek Trail

-Hiking is one of the top things to do in Vancouver, WA – and there are some amazing parks in Vancouver, WA where people can step into nature.
+Hiking is one of the top things to do in Vancouver and there are some spaces where you can step into nature.
 The Burnt Bridge Creek Trail is one of them.

-The paved multi-use trail extends more than 8 miles, following the creek through meadows, wetlands and forest.
+The paved multi-use path extends more than 8 miles, following the creek through meadows, wetlands and forest.

 #14 Drink Local at Vancouver Craft Beer Bars